-Tuna Kofta, BBQ Grapes, Sour Garlic Sauce
+Tuna Kofta, Sour Garlic Sauce

-Tuna Kofta, BBQ Grapes, Sour Garlic Sauce
+Tuna Kofta, Sour Garlic Sauce

 Recipe by Josh Niland, Restaurateur & Chef